Juanjdurillo/intro_unix/README.md

 	* 5th Edition (June 1974): Unix was installed on more than 50 systems

-	* 6th Edition (May 1975): First edition widely used ouside AT&T
+	* 6th Edition (May 1975): First edition widely used outside AT&T

 ---
-# Inconvinients are sometimes very convinient
+# Inconveniences are sometimes very convenient
 * Over that period of time, UNIX reputation began to spread within AT&T and beyond

-* Problem: AT&T could not sell software at the time: it was sanctionated by the US government
+* Problem: AT&T could not sell software at the time: it was sanctioned by the US government

-* The provided solution is probably one of the most importants ones in computer science history: at the beginning of 1974 AT&T allowed the use of UNIX within universities
+* The provided solution is probably one of the most important ones in computer science history: at the beginning of 1974 AT&T allowed the use of UNIX within universities

 ---
 # Two important variants (BSD and System V)

-* January 1979 saw the release of the 7th edition of UNIX, which included a) improved realiability and file systems and b) a number of new tools: awk, make, sed, tar, uucp, the Bourne shell, and a Fortran compiler
+* January 1979 saw the release of the 7th edition of UNIX, which included a) improved reliability and file systems and b) a number of new tools: awk, make, sed, tar, uucp, the Bourne shell, and a Fortran compiler

 * From this point UNIX derived into two important variants: BSD Unix and System V

-* To understand that divergence we need to go back to 1975/1976, when Thomson (the guy who wrote the first version of UNIX) spent a year as visiting professor at the university of California Berkeley
+* To understand that divergence we need to go back to 1975/1976, when Thomson (the guy who wrote the first version of UNIX) spent a year as visiting professor at the University of California Berkeley
 	* worked with several graduate students adding new features to UNIX such as the C shell, the vi editor, and improved file system, sendmail, a pascal compiler, and virtual memory management system
 * Under the name of Berkeley Software Distribution (BSD) this version of UNIX, including its source code, came to be widely distributed
-* In 983, the computer research group at the university of California released the 4.2BSD version, which contained a significant amount of new code: a complete TCP/IP implementation, including sockets and other networking tools
+* In 1983, the computer research group at the University of California released the 4.2BSD version, which contained a significant amount of new code: a complete TCP/IP implementation, including sockets and other networking tools
 	* This version became very popular among universities around the world

 ---
 # Two important variants (BSD and System V)

-* AT&T's saction was removed during mid-70's and the breakup became effective at the beignning of the 80's
+* AT&T's ban was removed during mid-70's and the breakup became effective at the beginning of the 80's
 	* AT&T could then sell software products and commercialize UNIX

 * System III was the first version sold by AT&T in 1981
 	* Many developers were employed to develop applications and notably improve documentation

-* System V developed in 1989 included many features from BSD (specially network facilities)
+* System V developed in 1989 included many features from BSD (especially network facilities)

-*  In addition to various BSD distributions spread through academia, by the end of the 80-s, UNIX was available in a rage of commercial implemenations on variosu hardware
+*  In addition to various BSD distributions spread through academia, by the end of the 80-s, UNIX was available in a range of commercial implementations on various hardware

-* Contrary to propietary operating systems, the high availability of UNIX distributions (compliant edither with System V or BSD) made UNIX systems increasingly attractive from a commercial perspective due to portability of applications
+* Contrary to proprietary operating systems, the high availability of UNIX distributions (compliant either with System V or BSD) made UNIX systems increasingly attractive from a commercial perspective due to portability of applications

 ---
 # UNIX Variants